k2view-academy/K2View-Academy/articles/26_fabric_security/04c_secret_manager_interface.md

 Then, at the Production environment, the value of the password property might looks like "prod:oracle1-pswd", while at the QA Environment the corresponding property will be "qa:oracle1-pswd" (of course if at the QA secret manager the key is different then accordingly it shall be at the interface key).

-On runtime, Fabric will act according to theses definitions, so that for those properties with "prod" prefix, it will connect to the secrrt manager which defined at the `encryption_prod_sm` section in the config.ini file.
+At runtime, Fabric will act according to these definitions, so that for those properties with "prod" prefix, it will connect to the secrrt manager which defined at the `encryption_prod_sm` section in the config.ini file.